fpapado/proto/README.md

 The main part of this repository is under the `elements/` directory.
 React components under that directory are thin wrappers on top of HTML elements (e.g. `<p>`, `<div>`).
 They provide extra "styling superpowers" from [styled-system]().
+The design system values are mapped to css classnames dynamically, using the [emotion]() css-in-js library.
+In that sense, CSS is more like the target, but the essence is in the values.

 In the shortest way I can put it:
 A "theme" file exists under `theme.js`.
 It covers some basic **design values** and scales in your system, such as typography, spacing, and colours.